Snegovichok/InformationAboutCars/README.md

 Note: it requires some design improvements, adding a photo of the car, links to a video of the car, changing the full name in your personal account, adding a photo in your personal account.
 Unit testing.
 Vulnerability check.

 # SETUP AND INSTALLATION INSTRUCTIONS:
-1. Install Python software from the official website on your OS (Linux/Windows/macOS) “https://www.python.org /”.
+1. Install Python software from the official website on your OS (Linux/Windows/macOS) “https://www.python.org/”.

 2. Install all necessary pip dependencies from the file requirements.txt. pip install -r requirements.txt
 Note: First make sure that you have python and pip installed (the latest current versions).

-4. Create a project in any convenient folder.
+3. Create a project in any convenient folder.
-Note: Open a terminal command prompt and run: django-admin startproject information_about_cars cd information_about_cars python manage.py startapp cars
+Note: Open the terminal command prompt in the created folder and run the following commands:
+"django-admin startproject information_about_cars"
+"cd information_about_cars"
+"python manage.py startapp cars"

-5. Move all the above folder files to your created project, replace them, and save them.
+4. Move all the above folder files to your created project, replace them, and save them.

 # INSTRUCTIONS FOR USE:
 Note: Execute the following commands in the terminal exclusively where it is located manage.py